dsi-clinic/the-clinic/admin/schedule.md

 - Remove the "Register Now" text from the website

 ### Week -3
-Applications close on Friday of this week.
+- Applications close on Friday of this week.
+Send a reminder email to the information session list from Zoom using this [email template](./emails.md#info-session-reminder)

 After the deadline:
 - Turn off the toggle in the application to stop accepting responses
 - Remove the "Apply Now" button from the website

 ### Week -2
 - Clinic Director should open up the registration button on my.uchicago.edu.
 Verify that undergrads can enroll with electronic consent for all courses.
-- Review applications and match students to projects
+- Review applications and match students to projects using the [matching template](https://docs.google.com/spreadsheets/d/1tCdb3AzCP_ukSw_oa4oKwTBuqgX3vyGb6n0yVDx6my4/edit)
-- Notify matched students by Friday of this week
+- Notify matched students by Friday of this week using this [email template](./emails.md#accept-response)
-- Send mass rejection email to students that did not match
+- Send mass rejection email to students that did not match using this [email template](./emails.md#reject-response)

 ### Week -1
 The following tasks depend upon having a list of confirmed students and projects: